Smartphone addiction statistics 2025-2026: the numbers behind the habit

 How many times does the average person check their phone per day?

-The most widely cited figure is 144 times per day, based on research from Asurion and corroborated by multiple screen time tracking studies.
+The most widely cited figure is 144 times per day, based on a 2023 Reviews.org survey and corroborated by multiple screen time tracking studies.
 Some studies measuring passive screen glances put the number as high as 186 times daily.
 The exact number varies by age group and study methodology, but the consistency is clear: we check our phones far more often than we realize.

 How much screen time is too much?